tsigewossne/portifolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello-Microverse Project <a name="about-project"></a>
+# 📖 Portfolio:setup and mobile-first**

-**Hello-Microverse** is an introductory project to easily show the use of basic programming languages and linters check.
+is an introductory project to start building my personal Portifolio.

 ## 🛠 Built With <a name="built-with"></a>